OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ##### Fridump (No Jailbreak needed)

-The original version of Fridump is not maintained anymore and is only working with Python2.
-Frida is nowadays highly suggesting to use the latest Python 3.x and therefore Fridump is not working out of the box.
+The original version of Fridump is no longer maintained, and the tool works only with Python 2.
+The latest Python version (3.x) should be used for Frida, so Fridump doesn't work out of the box.

-If you are getting the following error message, even though your iOS device is connected via USB, you should checkout [Fridump with the fix for Python 3](https://github.com/sushi2k/fridump "Fridump for Python3").
+If you're getting the following error message despite your iOS device being connected via USB, checkout [Fridump with the fix for Python 3](https://github.com/sushi2k/fridump "Fridump for Python3").

 ```
 ➜  fridump_orig git:(master) ✗ python fridump.py -u Gadget